Sheila Sanderson

 Contact

-Sheila Sanderson teaches a variety of creative writing workshops and literature courses including Poetry Workshop, Memoir, Sense of Place, Nature’s Voice, Short Shorts: Adventures in Flash Prose, and Film & Literature: Elements of Desire.
+Sheila teaches a variety of creative writing workshops and literature courses including Poetry Workshop, Memoir, Sense of Place, Nature’s Voice, Short Shorts: Adventures in Flash Prose, and Film & Literature: Elements of Desire.
 Her poetry and prose pieces have appeared in literary journals such as Alaska Quarterly Review, Arts & Letters, Nimrod, and North American Review.
 Her poetry collections Keeping Even and Ok by Me were published by Stephen F. Austin University Press/Texas A&M Consortium.
 She is a graduate of the MFA Program in Writing at University of California, Irvine.
-“Writers must always balance writing for themselves and writing for a more public audience.
-As a writing instructor, I endeavor create an atmosphere in which students might explore that balance.
-I encourage students to be creative writers and critical readers, to refine their work, and to seek avenues for publishing their work.”
-“My rural Kentucky background has given me a strong sense of place, community, and history, as well as a love for stories.
-Stories are why I tend to strike up conversations with strangers and travel to out-of-the-way places.
-I am at Prescott College because its philosophy validates my own process of learning and my style of teaching: here I am encouraged to experiment and to cross disciplines, but most importantly, to spend time really working with students.”
+Her rural Kentucky background has given Sheila a strong sense of place, community, and history, as well as a love for stories.
+Stories are why she tends to strike up conversations with strangers and travel to out-of-the-way places.
+As a writing instructor, she endeavors to create an atmosphere in which students are inspired to explore their unique voices and generate original work.
+She also encourages students to refine their work and to seek avenues for publication.
+She is at Prescott College because its philosophy validates her own process of learning and her style of teaching: here she is encouraged to experiment and to cross disciplines, but most importantly, to spend time really working with students.

 Contemporary Poetry and Nonfiction Prose; Place-based and Nature-oriented Poetry and Nonfiction Prose; Modern & Contemporary American Novel; Latin American and African literature.